AmingAndrei/violence.website/content/factions/pale/infrared.md

 **Organizational Hierarchy**

 Infrared is directed by a single **Administrator**, appointed internally and confirmed by the Executive.
 The Administrator reports directly to the Executive.
-Field agents  are recruited from within the Chromatican population, and are equipped with standardized surveillance kits and authorization protocols for engagement within residential and civic zones.